Ergus/MultiCallC/README.md

 * Interface NASM-C with array in the stack and direct call.
 The real challenge is the CMake implementation.

+* Interface Julia-C with the native ccall function.

 Author: Jimmy Aguilar Mena